WhichPodcast Research · Updated 30 June 2026

 Source

-719,350episodes from the WhichPodcast catalogue, ingested from Apple Podcasts, Listen Notes and direct RSS feeds.
+22,394podcasts in the WhichPodcast catalogue with at least one ingested episode, sourced from Apple Podcasts, Listen Notes and direct RSS feeds.
 We use `audio_length_sec` as published in each feed's enclosure metadata.

 Filters

 Episodes with missing duration are excluded.
 Episodes with durations ≤ 0 seconds or > 10 hours are excluded as obvious feed-metadata errors.
-We use median rather than mean as the headline statistic because the long-form interview tail (multi-hour episodes) pulls the mean upwards.
+We lead with the median across podcasts because the long-form interview tail (multi-hour shows) pulls the mean upwards even after podcast-weighting.

 Genre attribution

 Each podcast carries one or more Apple-Podcasts category IDs.
-We attribute each of its episodes to all of its categories — a long-form interview show tagged with both Business and Comedy contributes to both genre averages.
-We require a minimum of 200 episodes per genre before showing stats, to avoid noisy small samples.
+A show tagged with both Business and Comedy contributes its single per-podcast mean to both genre averages.
+We require a minimum of 30 shows per genre before publishing stats to avoid noisy small samples.

 Year attribution